necmigunduz/rest-api-front/README.md

 ## Acknowledgments

-- To Microverse for their `README` template.
+- To Microverse for their `README` template

 ## 📝 [License](https://creativecommons.org/licenses/by-nc-nd/4.0/)